ckurdziel/ckurdziel.github.com/_posts/2021-02-24-walking-meetings-the-game.md

 ---
 layout: post
-title: "Walking Meetings" The Game
+title: Walking meetings in a game
 description: I'd love to see a game-engine native meeting product.
 Here's why.
 comments: false
 ---